siudeks/tactics-and-strategy/src/Client.Desktop/Native/README.md

-﻿# All elements use directlu Monogame framework.
+﻿# All elements depends on non-testable Monogame framework.